Coming Full Circle

 Coming Full Circle is a 1995 role-playing game adventure for Call of Cthulhu published by Pagan Publishing.

 Contents

-Coming Full Circle is a set of four loosely connected non-Mythos scenarios taking place over a ten-year timespan.
+Coming Full Circle is a set of four adventures that are loosely connected and take place over a span of ten years, and are not connected to the Cthulhu Mythos scenarios.

 Reception

 Paul Pettengale reviewed Coming Full Circle for Arcane magazine, rating it a 6 out of 10 overall.
 Pettengale comments that "While the author's ability to weave an involving tale without recourse to Mythos is clever, the campaign ultimately suffers: regular players will be looking for a Mythos source to the mysteries in which they are embroiled, and frustration is a danger."